-- 7.39 Hardness of water is due to the presence of dissolved salts of the alkaline earth metals, calcium, magnesium and strontium.
-Their presence causes limescale formation from heated or evaporated water, can inactivate process chemicals and causes scaling on load items. - 7.40 The calcium selective electrodes available have a Nernstian response for concentrations from 1M down to about 5 x $10^{-6}$ M and a selectivity ratio of better than 2000 against magnesium.
-This range is suitable for analysis of softened water and purified water (RO). - 7.41 The electrodes are free from any major interference except zinc ions.
+- 6.39 Hardness of water is due to the presence of dissolved salts of the alkaline earth metals, calcium, magnesium and strontium.
+Their presence causes limescale formation from heated or evaporated water, can inactivate process chemicals and causes scaling on load items. - The calcium selective electrodes available have a Nernstian response for concentrations from 1 M down to about 5 x 10-6 M and a selectivity ratio of better than 2000 against magnesium.
+This range is suitable for analysis of softened water and purified water (RO). - The electrodes are free from any major interference except zinc ions.
 They are, however, poisoned by a number of biological fluids.

-7.42 Ion-Selective Electrodes (ISE) are available for calcium and also for divalent cations (total hardness).
+lon-Selective Electrodes (ISE) are available for calcium and also for divalent cations (total hardness).
 Ion-selective electrodes are not specific for a particular ion but provide a potentiometric response to the activity of the ions in solution.
 The activity is proportional to the concentration for determinations carried out in solutions of the same ionic strength.

 - ensure the pH of the sample is within the optimum working range of pH 4 to 9; - adjust the sample and calibration standard solution to the same ionic strength.
-An adjustment buffer of 4M potassium Chloride (KCI) solution is often used; - the calcium electrode requires a single junction reference electrode.
+An adjustment buffer of 4 M potassium chloride (KCI) solution is often used; - the calcium electrode requires a single junction reference electrode.
 Calibration is made against two or more standard solutions.
-These are commercially available; - adjust both analyte and calibration standard solutions to the same ionic strength; - using a high impedance millivoltmeter measure the potential between the ion selective electrode and a suitable reference electrode.
+These are commercially available; - adjust both analyte and calibration standard solutions to the same ionic strength; - using a high impedance millivolt meter measure the potential between the ionselective electrode and a suitable reference electrode.
 The measured potential is proportional to the logarithm of the concentration of the ion(s) in solution.